 Most of the supermarkets will have fresh turkeys in stock from December 20th, but if you want to get the pick of the flock on that date, make sure you have copious fridge or freezer space in which to store it.
 It is worth noting that Safe Food recommends keeping a fresh turkey in the fridge for no longer than two days.

 However if you are going to dry brine your bird, like US vice-president-elect Kamala Harris, you will need to have it in the fridge for three or four days, according to food writer and Irish Times Magazine columnist Russ Parsons.

 If you are defrosting a frozen turkey, it is best to do so in the fridge, allowing 24 hours for every 2-2.5kg.

 How long do I roast it for?

 When it comes to roasting the turkey, it should be at room temperature before you put it in the pre-heated oven.
 Suggested cooking times vary.
-As John McKenna points out, not even the experts agree entirely on this.
+As John McKenna points out, writing in the Irish Times, not even the experts agree entirely on this.